AriFordsham/GHCWiki/building/modifying.md

 <table><tr><th>`$(warning ... message ...)`</th>
 <td>
-equivalent to "printf-debugging\` in a C program: this causes **make** to print a message when it reads the `$(warning ..)` expression, and the message can include variable references.
+equivalent to "printf-debugging" in a C program: this causes **make** to print a message when it reads the `$(warning ..)` expression, and the message can include variable references.
 Very useful for finding out what **make** thinks the value of a